Samuel Robinson (sea captain): Great Kantō earthquake

 When the 1923 Great Kantō earthquake struck Yokohama at a little after noon on 1 September 1923, Captain Robinson was aboard the Empress of Australia.
 He was finalising routine preparations for a scheduled departure later in the day; but the greatest natural disaster in modern times was about to reorder those priorities.
 He would be credited with saving the ship, his crew and passengers, and more than 3,000 others during the unfolding catastrophe.

 The Empress of Australia earned international acclaim and recognition for her captain because it was the ship which was able to offer the most help in evacuating the devastated metropolis of Tokyo.
 In the chaos which developed after the ground stopped shaking, Robinson kept his ship near the quay at Yokohama in Tokyo Bay for the next twelve days, providing such help as he and his crew were able to offer.

 The ship remained anchored off Yokohama for several days, and then she sailed for the port of Kobe laden with refugees.

 Robinson's own contributions were minimized in the report he prepared for the Canadian Pacific home office.
 He displayed a seemly modesty in this summary:

 "One of the most gratifying things, and the dominant factor in the whole proceedings is that everyone with whom we have had to deal on board has worked together without friction, disagreement, or complaint during this terrible catastrophe ... some of the hardest workers having lost families or homes or business possessions, and in some cases all of these."

 A group of passengers and refugees who were aboard during the disaster commissioned a bronze tablet and presented it to the ship in recognition of the relief efforts.
 When the Empress of Australia was scrapped in 1952, the bronze tablet was rescued.
 It was formally presented to Captain Robinson, then aged 82, in a special ceremony in Vancouver.

+Personal life

+He was born in Kingston upon Hull, England, on 8 May 1870, and went to sea as an apprentice at age 14.
+He travelled to Canada in the early 1890s, hoping to find gold in the Similkameen area of British Columbia.
+Unsuccessful, Robinson resumed his nautical career with the Canadian Pacific Line and ended up settling in Vancouver.

+In 1901, Robinson married Jessie Nichols Reeves at the Anglican Church in Yokohama, Japan.
+They had no children.

+Robinson died in Vancouver on 5 September 1958.
+He was buried in Forest Lawn Memorial Park in Burnaby, British Columbia.
+His widow Jessie died in 1960 and was buried next to him.